 Day 3- I was not expecting to wake up with some female issues that landed me in the ER.
 With everything going on with my body, there were no unexpected migraine attacks that day.
 I was not at all concerned that the Aimovig injection played any role in what happened to me that day.
 The on-call doctor and nurse also agreed with me.

 Day 4- After all the excitement from Saturday was behind me, I had a rather relaxing Sunday.
 I did take things easy as requested by the ER doctor.
 I’m happy to report no migraine-related issues on this day.

 Day 5- The morning started out fine.
 I got a lot accomplished until the humidity spiked and was at 90%.
 My head made it known it was not happy which caused me to take a variety of over-the-counter medications to get comfortable enough to finish my daily activities.
 This particular migraine attack lingered around for almost 8 hours.

 Day 6- I had a fairly decent day.
 No migraine-related issues, but I did have a sensitivity to light all day.
 I sported my sunglasses most of the day which is nothing new for me.
 I’m certain it was due to my fibromyalgia acting up and not at all migraine related.

 Day 7- My head hated me today.
 I woke up to excruciating throbbing all over the top of my scalp that only got worse as the minutes passed.
-I used everything in my migraine emergency kit to abort this migraine attack.
-The relief was temporary with each attempt.
+I sipped fluids through a straw all day to keep hydrated and wore my Cryohelmet for 6 hours straight.
+I knew my stomach would only tolerate benadryl and naproxen which I took as directed by my neurologist several times a day.
 I spent all afternoon stuck in my bed.
 I was in too much pain to move around.
-The humidity was 100% which explains why I failed at getting rid of my migraine.
+The humidity was 100% which explains why my migraine attack lingered for so long.
 This migraine attack lasted around 14 hours.